CaptainDouche/smlparser/README.md

 # smlparser
-Parses binary files of serial smart meter output data for SML telegrams
+Parses binary files of serial smart meter output data for SML telegrams.

 Get a serial optical reader, connect it to a serial terminal programm (9600, 8N1) and look at the output.
 If there are periodically arriving data blocks starting about like ...